Her Campus Logo Her Campus Logo

 Putting your plan into action is the hardest part of accomplishing a resolution.
 Remaining consistent is the most important aspect of reaching a goal.
 The key is to remember to feel your feelings, take time for yourself, confide in those that you trust, talk about your feelings, and reminding yourself why your resolution is a priority in the first place.
 You got this, I know it!

-Alexis is Co-President of Her Campus at BGSU and a third-year senior studying Marketing.
-Her passions include graphic/digital design, her spirituality, content creation, pasta, writing, and inspiring other women.
-She enjoys writing about womanhood, college lifestyle, wellness, and relationships.
-She also has her own blog, her glow, that she started in 2021 and has been working on building ever since.
+Alexis is a Wellness Writer for Her Campus and a recent graduate of Bowling Green State University.
+Her passions include graphic and digital design, her spirituality, content creation, trying new recipes, writing, and inspiring other women.
+She enjoys writing about womanhood, life as a 20-something, and relationships.
+She also has her own blog, her glow, that she started in 2021 and has been building ever since.